felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

   entertainment?
 - Will you search for knowledge nuggets while reading?

-Personally, I read books in physical form, and novels in digital form.
+Personally, I read books in physical form, and novels in digital form, using my Kobo.

-I know, I know!
-I [used to say that physical books had no reason to exist](/posts/2020/10/i-love-e-readers/), but now my stance has softened: for books aimed at learning in the workplace, paper is almost quintessential, because you can physically annotate it, and then pass it along to your co-workers.
-It becomes both a trophy and a reference tool.
-It makes learning visible and tactile to everyone.

-{{< figure src="/img/20220807-readlist.jpg" position="center" caption="My current reading list: a book, a Go book, and a novel." >}}

 ## Read a single book at a time